Union Pacific Railroad: Commemorative color schemes

+A boxcar with Missouri Pacific reporting marks, repainted with the UP shield logo.

 From the second half of 2005 to the summer of 2006, UP unveiled a new set of six EMD SD70ACe locomotives in "Heritage Colors", painted in schemes reminiscent of railroads acquired by the Union Pacific Corporation since the 1980s.
 The engine numbers match the year that the predecessor railroad became part of the Union Pacific system.
 The locomotives commemorate the Missouri Pacific with UP 1982, the Western Pacific with UP 1983, the Missouri–Kansas–Texas with UP 1988, the Chicago and North Western with UP 1995, the Southern Pacific with UP 1996, and the Denver and Rio Grande Western with UP 1989.

 In October 2005, UP unveiled SD70ACe 4141, commissioned in honor of George Bush.
 The locomotive has "George Bush 41" on the sides and its paint scheme resembles that of Air Force One.
 It was sent into storage in 2007, but returned in 2018 to power Bush's funeral train.
 It was donated to the George H. W. Bush Presidential Library and Museum on November 8, 2019.

 On March 31, 2010, UP dedicated a specially painted GE ES44AC locomotive commemorating the centennial of the Boy Scouts of America.

 On September 28, 2010, UP dedicated a specially painted GE ES44AC locomotive, as a tribute to Susan G. Komen for the Cure.

 On October 19, 2017, Union Pacific unveiled SD70AH 1943, "The Spirit of the Union Pacific", which is painted in a scheme to honor the United States armed forces.

 On June 6, 2019, Union Pacific unveiled SD70ACe 1111, the "Powered By Our People" unit.

 In April 2021, Union Pacific repainted an SD70M, UP 1979, into a commemorative paint scheme called "We Are ONE" to honor Juneteenth and Pride Month.

 UP also has a collection of locomotives painted for Operation Lifesaver, a rail safety organization founded in 1970.